daggumnpm: a friendly bash utility

 No matter what version of npm you use, you likely have had

-folder and do a clean npm install
+to destroy your node_modules folder and do a clean npm install to debug some

 issue.
 This likely isn’t exclusive to npm either, but any package manager.